 In Japan, metal processing from the 8th century ad to the 19th century AD came to considerable technical quality.

-In Japan, the art of sword and knives reached the highest level of quality that was difficult to find in other countries.
+In Japan, the art of sword and knives reached very high quality levels that are difficult to find in other

 Consider that for the Japanese the sword was revered as the bearer of the sword itself; it was handled with great care, never touching the iron, placing it among silk handkerchiefs, placing it on special sword holder in the most sacred part of the house.